ElectronicCats/HunterCatNFC/README.md

 ## How does it work?

-Hunter Cat NFC can be set to behave either as an NFC reader a tag or to establish a two-way connection with another NFC device.
+Hunter Cat NFC can be set to behave either as an NFC reader, a tag, or to establish a two-way connection with another NFC device.

 NFC USB Dongle features a SAMD21 MCU which works in conjunction with the PN7150.
 The USB interface is provided by SAMD21 MCU, and the NFC functionality is ensured thanks to PN7150.